sarhanm/gradle-versioner/README.md

 ### What is it?

-For gradle projects, this groovy project can generate a version based on git tags and other pieces of information from the git repo.
+For gradle projects, this groovy plugin can generate a version based on git tags and other pieces of information from the git repo.

-Example of a gradle.build file:

-    import com.coinfling.versioner.CoinflingVersioner
-    def versioner = new CoinflingVersioner()

-    group = 'com.foobar.example'
-    version = versioner.getVersion()

-    #We can also keep things at snapshot versions
-    version = versioner.getSnapshotVersion()

 Because the version is derived from the state of your git repo, you don't have to worry about maintaining the version value in your gradle.build file as you merge and/or branch.
 It'll always output the correct value.

+Simple Example:

+    gradle.build
+    apply plugin: 'com.sarhanm.versioner'

+Example using versioner options:

+    gradle.build

+    // Note: order is important.
+Options must be specified before plugin is applied project.extensions.create('versioner',com.sarhanm.versioner.VersionerOptions)
+    versioner{
+        snapshot = true
+    }
+    apply plugin: 'com.sarhanm.versioner'

+Look at com.sarhanm.versioner.VersionerOptions for a complete list of options.

 ### Scheme